FuNK3Y/picoKVM/README.md

 ```

 ### Troubleshooting
-Pressing the button for more than 10 seconds will reset the Pico
+Pressing the button for more than 10 seconds will reset the Atom